Landscape Architecture Title

 Use of Title - Complaints Process

-If you become aware of an individual who is not a Full Member of the OALA but is using the title Landscape Architect or the designation OALA, please email [email protected] with the following details:
+If you become aware of an individual who is not a Full Member of OALA but is using the title landscape architect or the designation OALA, please email [email protected] with the following details:

 - name of person or company that appears to have misused of the Title and/or the designation